 Features

-- Accept PayPal and PayPal Credit (US only) payments
+- Accept PayPal and PayPal Credit payments

 - No monthly fee